shreve/shreve.io/_posts/2017-09-28-calculating-current-cpu-usage-on-linux.md

            NR > 1 {
              work=($2+$4)-owork;
              idle=$5-oidle;
-             printf "%.1f%", 100 * work / (work + idle)
+             printf "%.1f%", 100 * work / (work+idle)
            }'

-# Execute the awk script against the two lines of input and save the string.
+# Execute the awk script against the two lines of input
+# and save the string.
 usage=$(echo -e "$previous\n$current" | awk "$awkscript")

 # Save the current value.
-The next time you run this script will calculate
+The next time you run this script
-# average usage since this line was run.
+# will calculate average usage since this line was run.
 save_current

 echo "$usage"